CBN Gives Important Step for Next-of-Kin, Others to Claim Funds in Dormant Accounts

 Source: UGC

-Tribune reported that this was made clear in a story that the CBN published over the weekend.
+Tribune reported that this was made clear in a story that the CBN published recently.
 It said that by submitting applications to financial institutions, next-of-kin can now claim unclaimed funds.

 Legal documentation of ownership and, for corporate entities, information about directors and authorized signatures must be included with these applications.